Nasrin-Rahimi/nasrin-rahimi.github.io/_posts/2021-07-16-error_handling_in_javascript.markdown

         }
     })

-For details errors in javascript, see MDN’s Page on Errors with below link:
+For more detail on errors in javascript, see MDN’s Page on Errors with below link:

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error